[Minor revision–posted 4/28/21 (replaces 7/23/18 edition)]

 b.
 DO NOT allow alcoholic beverages or illicit drugs to be consumed or illegally transported in any university vehicle;

 c.
-DO NOT smoke nor allow passengers to smoke in any university vehicle.
+DO NOT smoke nor allow passengers to smoke in any university vehicle, including vapor smoking;

 d.
 DO NOT pick up hitchhikers or transport family members or any other unauthorized passenger(s).
-Authorized passenger is defined in OP 79.13, section 1.d.
+Authorized passenger is defined in OP 79.13, University-related Travel by Motor Vehicle, Commercial Carrier, and Aircraft, section 1.d;

 e.
-DO NOT allow the vehicle to become unnecessarily dirty and present an unfavorable image to the general public;
+DO NOT allow the vehicle to remain unnecessarily dirty, and complete repairs as required in OP 80.08, Collisions Involving University Vehicles, to avoid presenting an unfavorable image to the general public;

 f.
 DO NOT allow the number of passengers to exceed the authorized capacity of the vehicle (the capacity of a vehicle can typically be determined by counting the number of available seat belts);